Engee documentation

 Details

-A vector of force values to construct an interpolation table of force and velocity values.
+A vector of force values for constructing an interpolation table of the correspondence of force and velocity values.

 Units